 - Optionally, enter a Description.

-- Enter IP and network address(es) of the new Net Object.
+- In the Entry section, add the IP and network address(es) that should be included in the network object.
 Click New after each entry.

-- Specify a Reference to the Net Object if applicable.
-For example, select an existing Net Object to refer to a new one.
+- Specify a Reference to the object if applicable.
+For example, select an existing network object to refer to another one.
 Click New Reference after each entry.

 - In the Excluded Entry section, you can exclude specific addresses from the network object.
 Click New after each entry.